-Applicants must have a login.gov account in order to register with SAM or update their SAM registration.
+Applicants must have a Login.gov account in order to register with SAM or update their SAM registration.
 Login.gov provides a streamlined process with a single sign on for participating federal government agencies, eliminating the need to remember multiple usernames and passwords.
-Applicants can create a login.gov account here: SAM Registration.
-Applicants only have to create a login.gov account once.
+Applicants can create a Login.gov account here: SAM Registration.
+Applicants only have to create a Login.gov account once.

 Once a Login.gov account is created, applicants can begin the SAM registration process which can take up to four weeks to complete.
 To ensure an application meets the deadline, applicants are advised to start the required steps well in advance of their submission.
 Specific instructions on how to apply for, update, or verify a SAM registration, are available at SAM.gov Home.
-Applicants are advised that the FCC may not make a federal award until the applicant has complied with all applicable SAM requirements.
-An applicant's SAM registration must be active not only at the time of application, but also during the application review period and when the FCC is ready to make a federal award.
+Applicants are advised that the FCC may not accept applications or make a federal award until the applicant has complied with all applicable SAM requirements.
+An applicant's SAM registration must be active throughout the entire application process, that is not only at the time of application, but also during the application review period, when the FCC is ready to make a funding announcement and issue a Notice of Award.

-If an applicant's SAM registration is expired at the time of application, expires during application review, or expires any other time before award, the FCC may determine that the applicant is not qualified to receive a federal award and use that determination as a basis for making a federal award to another applicant.
-Further, a recipient's SAM registration must remain active, and their information current, for the duration of an active federal award.
+If an applicant's SAM registration is expired at the time of application submission, expires during application review, or expires any other time before award, the FCC may determine that the applicant is not qualified to receive a federal award and use that determination as a basis for making a federal award to another applicant.
+Due to the competitive nature of the ACP Outreach Grant Program, the FCC will not reach out to entities with expired SAM registration prior to making a federal award to another applicant.
+Further, a recipient's SAM registration must remain active, and its information current, for the duration of an active federal award.

 After registering with SAM.gov, applicants will be issued a Unique Entity Identifier (UEI).
-All entities applying for funding must have a UEI number and enter it in the applicable data entry field on the application form (SF-424, Application for Federal Assistance).
+All entities applying for funding must have a UEI number and enter it in the applicable data entry field on the TCOP Application Template and application form (SF-424, Application for Federal Assistance).